 Ranked 17 out of 121 total majors when it comes to earnings potential, Computer Science grads make an average of 27.0% more than the standard college graduate.
 More specifically, CompSci graduates record average early career earnings of $53,834 and mid-career pay of $94,530 .

 Learn about the top ranked colleges and universities for Computer Science majors.
 Some of the factors included in the ranking methodology include education quality, average earnings of graduates, accreditation, and more.

 Because of its affordable price and fantastic instructional programs, Massachusetts Institute of Technology is a good investment, attaining a position of #12 in Massachusetts.
-Graduates of this school typically don't have difficulties paying off their student loans; only 2.0% defaulted.
+Score more than 34 on the ACT?
+That's above the average applicant score, so definitely submit it.
 Get an idea of what being on campus at MIT is really like by seeing a few campus videos.

 University of Southern California is a good choice for students pursuing a Computer Science degree.
-Graduates from the computer science program at University of Southern California earn 18.8% more than the typical graduate in this field.
-Los Angeles, California is an excellent surrounding for college students who get pleasure from the active city life.
+In addition to its bachelor's programs, University of Southern California offers graduate degrees in CompSci.
+University of Southern California is one of the largest schools in California.

 Stanford University is among your best bets if you're planning on studying Computer Science.
 Stanford University offers graduate degrees in compsci for those interested in an advanced degree.
 Based in Stanford, California, Stanford offers a dependable, suburban atmosphere for young people.

 Considering the fact that 7.0% of college grads have defaulted, Stanford's default rate of 1.0% is impressive.
 Stanford has a remarkable student-to-faculty ratio of 11:1, so students have lots of chances to network with their teachers.
 The scorecard provides a fantastic overview of Stanford University.